mavrick01/Lora32_BME280/README.md

 ## 1 - Lora32 Configuration
-This is a small adjustement of the sample BME from the Arduino-Lorawan library.
+This is an adjustement of the sample BME example script from the Arduino-Lorawan library.
 The main change is getting the newer Adafruit BME library to work.

 I decided to use PlatformIO to compile this configuration, but that introduced some interesting problems. *Most importantly* are the changes to **platformio.ini**